-- Microwave rice cooker
+A microwave rice cooker

 1 cup long or short-grain white rice

 1 1/2 cups water plus water for rinsing rice

 Wash rice cooker in warm soapy water, rinse well and pat dry.
 Measure 1 cup white rice.
 Pour into the bowl of the rice cooker.
 Using a running tap or kitchen sprayer, fill the bowl half-full of water and stir the raw rice with a spoon to rinse.
 Drain off the rinse water, being careful not to pour out the rice.

 Most microwave rice cookers are best suited for cooking under three cups of raw rice.
 Larger batches result in spillover and unevenly cooked rice.
 Don't drown your rice.
 Pour equal amounts of water and rice in the cooker, then add 1/2 to 1 cup additional water, depending on the amount of rice used.
 For two cups of raw white rice, add two and 3/4 cups water.
 Unsalted homemade broth can be used in place of water for rice.
 Salted canned broth will result in dry rice.
 It's best to add seasonings and butter after the rice has cooked.
 One teaspoon white vinegar, added to the rice cooking water, will give you fluffier white rice.

 Brown rice can be cooked in microwave rice cookers, but different varieties require widely different amounts of water and cooking times.
 Try cooking 1 cup long grain brown rice in 2 1/2 cups water for 30 minutes on 100-percent power.
 Based on your preferences and results, vary the cooking time.